Azure/acr/docs/preview/abac-repo-permissions/README.md

 Permissions of ABAC-enabled roles can be optionally scoped to specific repositories during role assignment.
 You can scope ABAC-enabled role assignments through the Azure Portal or Azure CLI.
 During the Private Preview, it is recommended to use the Azure Portal experience for scoping role assignments.

 > [!WARNING]
-> Assigning an ABAC-enabled role like the Azure Container Registry Repository Reader role without specific ABAC conditions results in granting permissions to all repositories in the registry.
+> Assigning an ABAC-enabled role like the Container Registry Repository Reader role without specific ABAC conditions results in granting permissions to all repositories in the registry.
 If your intent is to scope permissions to particular repositories, it's recommended to specify conditions that restrict access to particular repositories.

 ### Scoping role assignments to specific repositories - Azure Portal

 Scoping role assignments in Azure Container Registry can be done through the Access control (IAM) blade in the Azure Portal or using the Azure CLI (`az cli`).
 However, during the private preview, the Azure Container Registry team recommends using the portal experience for scoping role assignments, as it is easier to use compared to the az role assignment command.

-To enable pulling and listing artifacts within certain repositories, you can assign the ***Azure Container Registry Repository Reader*** role with scoped permissions.
+To enable pulling and listing artifacts within certain repositories, you can assign the ***Container Registry Repository Reader*** role with scoped permissions.
 The following steps detail how to scope role assignments to specific repositories through the Azure Portal.
-The following example assigns an Azure Container Registry Repository Reader role that is scoped to repositories that start with a specific prefix or has an exact name match.
+The following example assigns an Container Registry Repository Reader role that is scoped to repositories that start with a specific prefix or has an exact name match.

 1. Sign in to the Azure preview portal at [https://portal.azure.com/***?feature.abacACR=true***](https://portal.azure.com/?feature.abacACR=true) for the ACR ABAC Private Preview.